thomasandrewtk/HyperDash/README.md

     - 6-hour hourly forecast
     - Location-based (requires geolocation permission)
   - **Todo List**: Add, complete, remove, and drag-and-drop reorder todos with persistent storage
+    - Keyboard shortcuts for efficient todo management (see Keyboard Shortcuts section)
+    - New todos are added to the top of the list
+    - Smart focus navigation between input and todo items
   - **Notepad**: Multi-tab text editor with auto-save to localStorage
-    - Create multiple notepad tabs (up to 20)
+    - Create multiple notepad tabs (up to 9)
     - Drag-and-drop tab reordering
     - Image support: Paste or upload images to create clickable links (e.g., `[Image #1]`) that open in a new tab
+    - URL support: Paste URLs to automatically convert them to shortened hyperlinks (e.g., `[youtube.com]`) that open in a new tab
-    - Images are not stored in localStorage (only link references), preventing quota issues
+    - Images and URLs are not stored in localStorage (only link references), preventing quota issues
     - Per-tab image numbering that automatically renumbers when images are added or removed
+    - Keyboard shortcuts for tab management and navigation (see Keyboard Shortcuts section)
   - **System Info**: Browser info, screen size, storage usage, and session uptime
 - **Settings & Customization**:
   - Wallpaper upload and management